aptonic/dropzone4-actions/YouTube Downloader.dzbundle/yt-dlp/README.txt

 -   prefer_multi_flv: Prefer extracting flv formats over mp4 for older videos that still provide legacy formats

+digitalconcerthall

+-   prefer_combined_hls: Prefer extracting combined/pre-merged video and
+    audio HLS formats.
+This will exclude 4K/HEVC video and lossless/FLAC audio formats, which are only available as split video/audio HLS formats

 Note: These options may be changed/removed in the future without concern for backward compatibility